An internet search for “scene and sequel” will net you many definitions. Today’s post explains the 8-beats scene and sequel sequence.

 - The sequel is the character’s emotional reaction to the event.

 Because the term “scene” is used to describe the action event, writers may think the “sequel” is always a different scene.
-As you read fiction, you’ll notice the “action” and “reaction” can and often appear within the same scene.

-There are no hard rules, so you choose whether the sequence occurs within one scene, or in separate action and reaction scenes.
 Before you decide, read novels within your chosen genre to discover the style used most frequently by popular authors.

-The “Scene” Part of the Scene and Sequel Sequence
+The “Scene” Part

-The “Sequel” Part of the Scene and Sequel Sequence
+The “Sequel” Part

 Why Is the Reaction in the Sequel Important?

 The sequel bonds your character to the reader through emotions.
-Scan reviews of bestselling novels and you find readers often buy a book for the plot but stay with a series because they love the characters and their emotions.
+Scan reviews of bestselling novels and you’ll find readers often buy a book for the plot but stay with a series because they love the characters and their emotions.

 At the micro-level, 8 beats comprise the scene and sequel sequence.